ayjays132/JurassicParkTrespasser/jp2_pc/Source/Lib/VR/README.md

 ### Environment Renderer
 The optional modern environment renderer (`ENABLE_MODERN_ENV_RENDER`) now loads a cubemap using OpenGL and draws it each frame.
-Pass the cubemap folder to `VR::Initialize()` when starting the application.
-If the required OpenGL development libraries are not present the build instead compiles a stub and the environment will not be rendered.
+Pass the cubemap folder and an optional intensity value to `VR::Initialize()` when starting the application.
+If the required OpenGL
+development libraries are not present the build instead compiles a stub and the environment will not be rendered.
 The environment intensity and orientation can be adjusted at runtime via `VR::SetEnvironmentIntensity()` and `VR::SetEnvironmentRotation()` whenever the renderer is available.
 Shader compilation and program linking errors are now reported to the console to aid debugging when OpenGL is used.